Development Practice Degree Program

 - Continue your studies, online and on campus.
 As you progress through the program, you choose from courses offered on campus or online, year round fall, spring, and summer.
 To fully experience Harvard, you are required to take at least one three-week capstone course on campus.

 - Complete your capstone.
-You’ll apply coursework toward a development project that has a real-world application or solution for a client.
-Under the mentorship of your instructor in a classroom setting, you will identify your client and determine the scope of the project.
-Clients might include NGOs, governments, schools, and hospitals.
-You are encouraged to select a client local to where you live and align the project with community interests.
+You’ll apply coursework toward a development plan (DP) that has a real-world application for an NGO, nonprofit organization, municipality, or other community-based entity.
+Under the mentorship of your instructor in a classroom setting, you will identify a client, design a research project around stakeholders' interests, and execute the project.
+You are encouraged to select a client near where you live and align the project with local community interests.
 The outcome of the capstone experience includes an optional presentation at the Sustainable Development Solutions Network annual conference.

 - Graduate with your Harvard degree.
 You participate in the annual Harvard Commencement, receiving your Harvard University degree: Master of Liberal Arts (ALM) in Extension Studies, field: Development Practice.